piragi/knowledge_graphs/README.md

 # Movie Recommendation System

 This project implements a Movie Recommendation System using Graph Neural Networks (GNN) and Knowledge Graph Embeddings (KGE).
+Model files are located under "./model/", dataset and inference files are located under "./data/" and "./data/small" respectively.

 ## Installation